lucaspaulo1/lucaspaulo1/README.md

   I'm Lucas from <br>
   Belo Horizonte, MG <br>
   - 🔭 I’m working as Intern and Junior Research in Cryptography<br>
-  - ⚡ In my free time I study Deep Learning and Web Development
+  - ⚡ In my free time Python, AWS and Web Development
 </p>